-Mental Health Services (MHS) strives to provide short-term treatment in order to help students: 1) achieve their academic and personal goals, 2) cope with challenges, and 3) encourage personal growth.
+The Center for Counseling and Psychological Services (CCPS) strives to provide short-term treatment in order to help students: 1) achieve their academic and personal goals, 2) cope with challenges, and 3) encourage personal growth.
 Our services are available to students whose concerns fall within our scope of practice.
 In order to meet the mental health needs of as many students as possible, students may be eligible to receive up to 9 individual or couples appointments per academic year.
 Group therapy is an exception.
 Clients may attend as many group sessions as desired.

 What We Don’t Offer

 We can help many students with their concerns, but we are not a full-service mental health clinic.
 For those students whose presenting issues suggest a need for more open-ended counseling services, CCPS staff can help to facilitate a referral for counseling close to campus.

 Some common examples of issues that may be more appropriate to an outside referral include:

 - Individuals with chronic mental health conditions that require longer-term, ongoing care

 - Clinical presentations, such as some personality disorders, that indicate short-term therapy may be ineffective and/or detrimental

 - A need or desire to be seen more frequently than CCPS can accommodate.
 Most of our clients are seen 1-3 times per month

 - High utilization of CCPS crisis intervention services indicates that standard session frequency is inadequate

 - Chronic suicidality and/or recent history of multiple suicide attempts